primoapps/PrimoWeather/index.md

 ### Privacy Policy

 Primo Weather is a free ad-supported weather applicaiton for Android devices.
 With the exception of an optional premium subscription, this is a free service and is provided as-is.
-The following section will detail how you personal information will be handled and what we, the developers, have access to.
+The following section will detail how your personal information will be handled and what we, the developers, have access to.
 By using the application, you are agreeing to our policy.

 #### External Services